|Guide||♦||6 Triplogs||Active Topic|

 Give me the Finger Anytime!

-Then, we decided we would never get any younger or stronger, and finally bit the bullet on the first opportunity this year after hiking restrictions associated with the Bighorn sheep restoration project were lifted.
+Then, we decided we would never get any younger or stronger and finally bit the bullet on the first opportunity this year after hiking restrictions associated with the Bighorn sheep restoration project were lifted.
 Thanks a million to Mike for carrying the rope.
 Before going further, a little geography is helpful.
 Finger Rock is a remarkable rock pinnacle that resembles a finger sitting atop a closed fist, located in the Santa Catalina Mountains north of Tucson.
-It sits between (and is hidden from view by) two shear rock formations, on the west is Prominent Point and on the east is Finger Rock Guard.
+It sits between (and is hidden from view by) two sheer rock formations.
+On the west is Prominent Point, and on the east is Finger Rock Guard.
 It is easily visible from the north and south.
 Exposure on these features is extreme.
-The top is very small; room enough for only two or three people, and is characterized by a teetering boulder about 4 feet long and a precariously positioned chockstone, beneath which is a 2x3 foot opening.
+The top is tiny, room enough for only two or three people, and is characterized by a teetering boulder about 4 feet long and a precariously positioned chockstone, beneath which is a 2x3 foot opening.

 To get There